-rossFit has been in the business of improving athletic proficiency for a long time.
+rossFit has been in the business of improving athletic proficiency for a measure for yourself what "better" is.

 We've got a physiological answer to the question of fitness, and it's constantly varied functional movement performed at high intensity.
 But in net what we do is we make people better, and that's the more important part.